d-xo/multi/README.md

 - A proposal cannot be executed if it does not have at least `min` confirmations
 - Each signer can confirm a proposal only once
 - Signers cannot confirm already executed proposals
-- The bytecode of the proposal target cannot change between proposal and execution time
 - A proposal cannot be executed more than once
 - Proposals that revert are not considered as executed
-- Proposal confirmations cannot be replayed between forks with different chain ids.
 - Proposals can only be confirmed by signers
 - Proposals can be executed by anyone
 - Proposals can only be created by signers